datafundamentals/ai-elkstack-repo/README.md

 # Automate_Insights_Elkstack
-This is the project repo for deploying a standalone elkstack using a chef-zero server locally, and a cookbook for spinning up a server.
+This is the project repo for testing the knife-topo plugin by automate insights.
+The project is two fold.
+1. Spin up an elkstack standalone node
+2. Spin up a distributed elkstack cluster
+3. Do both using the knife-topo plugin

 ## REQUIREMENTS